PAY EQUITY DASHBOARD

 Pay by Gender

-The County’s female workforce are primarily in Professional and Administrative Support jobs which have the highest and lowest average pay rates respectively, of all job categories.
+The County's female workforce is primarily in Professional and Administrative Support jobs which have the highest and lowest average pay rates respectively, of all job categories.
 The pay gap could be attributed to fact that far more women are in the job categories that are among those with the lowest average rate (Administrative Support and Technicians), thereby impacting averages as it relates to headcount.

 Pay by Race/Ethnicity

-The County’s Non-White workforce which makes up 75% of
+The County’s Non-White workforce which makes up 76% of

-the total workforce earned on average 26% less than the White workforce, keeping in
+the total workforce earned on average 25% less than the White workforce, keeping in

 mind however, that 15% of employees declined to identify race/ethnicity.